 The University of North Carolina at Chapel Hill is committed to equality of educational opportunity.
 The University does not discriminate in offering access to its educational programs and activities on the basis of race, color, gender, age, national origin, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression.

-Cancellations received in writing by September 26, 2013 will receive full refunds; this applies only to those who registered for the entire series of 4 lectures.
+Cancellations received in writing by March 27 will receive full refunds; this applies only to those who registered for the entire series of four lectures.
 No refunds will be made after this date.
 Refunds cannot be given for individual lectures.

 Lectures are held at the Friday Center, which offers ample free parking.
 The Friday Center is located approximately three miles east of the UNC-Chapel Hill campus, just off Highway 54 East (Raleigh Road).
 The Center is a short distance from Interstate 40 (from Raleigh, I-40 exit 273A; from Greensboro, I-40 exit 273).
 See Map and Directions to the Friday Center.